Smakdata24/etl_project_group_0/README.md

 ## The loading of data...
 - Created a database using `pgAdmin 4` and created tables for **National Data** and **Alaska Data**
-- Created a connection from our Pandas library to our tables in `pgAdmin 4`
+- Created a connection from our Pandas library in `Jupyter notebook` to our tables in `pgAdmin 4`

 ## Voilà...